 Admission to special events is included in the standard Museum admission price.
 Please note that a reduced entry price may apply for certain events (e.g. the Christmas Market).
 Events marked as ‘ticketed’ require pre-booking.
 All admission tickets are available to buy online.

 Dogs are welcome and can enter all of the Museum’s buildings with the exceptions of the watermill and Winkhurst Tudor kitchen, where food is prepared.
-Please respect other visitors, plus the wildfowl and chickens, by keeping your dog on a short lead and under control.
-Please lock extending leads at a short length.
+Please respect other visitors, plus the wildfowl and chickens, by keeping your dog on a short lead and under control – extending leads must be locked at a short length.

 The Museum is a no smoking site.
 Smoking is not permitted in our buildings or in the open spaces within the Museum site.
 You may smoke in the main car park only.